Sigmadex/sigfi-nft-minter/README.md

 APY NFTs can be used in conjunction with staking SDEX in other SigmaFi pools to earn rewards relative to their minted NFTs.

 **Eg.** John bought 50,000 SDEX from a DEX and staked the entire 50,000 SDEX in the NFT Minter DAPP for 365 days.
 The DAPP contract credits him 0.000015 per SDEX per day giving him an increase of 0.75% per day for 1 year (365 days).
 After his contract reaches maturity, he can mint an APY NFT for 273% and obtain all his staked SDEX he put up in order to mint his NFT.
 After John mints his NFT he has two options to capitalize on the opportunity:
-* He can sell the NFT for an instant profit
+* He can sell the NFT privately or on a secondary marketplace for an instant profit
 * He can stake SDEX to recieve 273% APY in rewards relative to his capital

 ## Proposed Genesis Parameters